AndySchuste/CsharpQuestions1/README.md

 Tells whether an object is of a certain type

 Q: What are generics and how is using them useful?
+Generics are ways to simplify code reuse, type safety, and to increase performance of the program.
+It is a class that allows the user to use methods or interfaces as a parameter.

 Q: What is the scope of a public member of a class?
+The scope is open to any other class in the program.
+Public allows a member to be accessed throughout the program.

 Q: Can you create a function that can accept a varying number of arguments?